Stock market today: Wall Street slips as S&P 500 heads for its worst week since April

-The S&P 500 was 0.4% lower in midday trading, a day after a widespread wipeout dragged down much of the market, and it's on track to close its worst week in months.
-The Dow Jones Industrial Average was down 366 points, or 0.9%, as of 11:15 a.m.
-Eastern time, and the Nasdaq composite was 0.4% lower.
+The S&P 500 was 0.6% lower in afternoon trading, a day after a widespread wipeout dragged down much of the market, and it's on track to close its worst week in months.
+The Dow Jones Industrial Average was down 358 points, or 0.9%, as of 12:30 p.m.
+Eastern time, and the Nasdaq composite was 0.8% lower.

-The relatively calm trading came as a major outage disrupted flights, banks and even doctors' appointments around the world.
+The moves came as a major outage disrupted flights, banks and even doctors' appointments around the world.
 Cybersecurity firm CrowdStrike said the issue believed to be behind the outage was not a security incident or cyberattack and that it had deployed a fix.
 The company said the problem lay in a faulty update sent to computers running Microsoft Windows.

-CrowdStrike’s stock immediately plunged more than 15% when the market opened for trading, but it then nearly halved that to a loss of 8.4%.
-Microsoft was down 0.4%.
+CrowdStrike's stock plunged more than 15% as soon as trading began, but it then pared its loss to a drop of 11.2%.
+Microsoft was down 0.8%.

 Richard Stiennon, a cybersecurity industry analyst, called it a historic mistake by CrowdStrike, but he also said he did not think it revealed a bigger problem with the cybersecurity industry or with CrowdStrike as a company.